jeremiecoullon/sgmcmcjax-joss/paper.md

 # References

-SGMCMCJax is written using JAX and relies on some aspects of the Python ecosystem such as numpy.
-ADD REFS
+SGMCMCJax is written using JAX (@jax2018github) and relies on some aspects of the Python ecosystem such as numpy (@harris2020array).

-Although SGMCMCJax is a recent library it has already been used in a research paper (@coullon2021efficient) as well as used in the code to accompany the book "Machine learning: a probabilistic perspective" (github ref: https://github.com/probml/pyprobml).
+Although SGMCMCJax is a recent library it has already been used in a research paper (@coullon2021efficient) as well as used in the [code to accompany](https://github.com/probml/pyprobml) the book "Machine learning: a probabilistic perspective".

 # Acknowledgements